tmmccall/DevOps-Foundations-Course/Project/README.md

 ### 2. CI/CD Pipeline (GitHub Actions)
 Create a YAML configuration file with the following steps:
 1. Trigger on push to the main branch and pull requests.
-2. Set up environment (Node.js, Python, Docker).
+2. Set up the environment (Node.js, Python, Docker).
 3. Build Docker images for frontend and backend.
 4. Run any tests (Optional).
 5. Push images to Docker Hub (on successful merge to main).